Vietnamization (cultural assimilation): French Indochina from 1858–1954

-An the same time, by the assimilation and pacification policy, France brought Christianity to the Degar community, who were educated with the French system, which made them a new group of elites in the country.
+At the same time, by the assimilation and pacification policy, France brought Christianity to the Degar community, who were educated with the French system, which made them a new group of elites in the country.
 Meanwhile, the Montagnards founded their own community, which is still relevant today.
 Financial assistance from France also came to other non-Vietnamese people, though they varied across time.

-The French government maintained this ethnic policy until the outbreak of First Indochina War, with the rise of Việt Minh a anti-colonial group that ran their own armed forces.
+The French government maintained this ethnic policy until the outbreak of First Indochina War, with the rise of Việt Minh an anti-colonial group that ran their own armed forces.
 Việt Minh, who supported the idea of a unified state, directly embraced Vietnamization and polemicized minorities who were named disloyal to the nation.
 Their targeted included even non-Buddhists, many of which were thought to have sided with France against the Vietnamese, notably Hmongs, Chams, Khmers and Degars.
 After the French was expelled from the country, Vietnamization was practiced by both the communist and capitalist governments, who continued with forcing name changes, religious conversions and the creation of Vietnamese self-identity.